davidesalvi/ICBHI_2017/README.md

 - `main.py`: The core script that handles model setup, dataset loading, training, and evaluation.
 - `visualize_results.py`: A script to visualize the evaluation results of the trained models.
+- `test_code.py`: A script to run a simple test to check if the code is working correctly and plot a ROC curve of the classification results.
 - `src/`: A folder containing the source code for the models, training, and feature extraction.
 - `config/`: A folder containing configuration files for the models and training.
 - `requirements.txt`: A txt file listing all the dependencies needed to run the project.